kandyfoma/goshopper/store-assets/STORE_DESCRIPTIONS.md

-# GoShopper AI - Store Descriptions
+# GoShopper - Store Descriptions

 ## 📱 App Store (iOS) Description

 ### English Version

-**Title:** GoShopper AI - Receipt Scanner & Price Tracker
+**Title:** GoShopper - Receipt Scanner & Price Tracker

 **Subtitle:** Smart shopping assistant for Congo (DRC)

 **Description:**

-Transform your shopping experience in Congo with GoShopper AI! 🛒✨
+Transform your shopping experience in Congo with GoShopper! 🛒✨

-GoShopper AI is your intelligent shopping companion that helps you track prices, manage receipts, and make smarter purchasing decisions.
+GoShopper is your intelligent shopping companion that helps you track prices, manage receipts, and make smarter purchasing decisions.
 Designed specifically for shoppers in the Democratic Republic of Congo, our app uses advanced AI to simplify your grocery shopping.

 **KEY FEATURES:**